KittNeKit/BookWise/README.md

 - CRUD for Users Service
 - Telegram notification!
 - Notification for admin about new borrowing or new payment paid
-- Executes every-day task for monitoring overdue borrowings.
+- Executes everyday tasks for monitoring overdue borrowings.
 - Return book functionality
-- Automatically create fine payment if user returned a book after expected return date.
+- Automatically create a fine payment if the user returned a book after the expected return date.
 - Documentation is located at /api/doc/swagger/

 ## Installing using GitHub:
-Install PostgresSQL and create db
+Install PostgreSQL and create DB

 1. Clone the repository: